Hi, my name is Mari and I can eat a whole pan of Rice Krispie treats.

 3. Place this green mix around the greased pan making sure that it’s thinner than the red center.

-1. I found strawberry flavored rice cereal so I didn’t have to use red food coloring but if you don’t have that what you will do is:
+1. I found strawberry flavored rice cereal so I didn’t have to use red food coloring but if you don’t have that what you’ll need to do is add red food coloring at the end.

-In a large microwave safe bowl, place the rest of the marshmallows and butter in a bowl.
-Do as mentioned above but this time add red food coloring.
+2. In a large microwave safe bowl, place the rest of the marshmallows and butter in a bowl.
+Do as mentioned above in step 1 but this time add red food coloring.

 2. Now add in 5 cps of rice krispies to the red marshmallow mix.

-3. Fill the red mix in the middle of the greased pan to create the meat of the watermelon.
+3. Place the red mix in the middle of the greased pan to create the meat of the watermelon.

 Now add chocolate morsels on top of the red for the seeds.